 The Ink Business CashSM Credit Card has no annual fee compared to the $39 annual fee for the Capital One® QuicksilverOne® Cash Rewards Credit Card.
 Rewards are simple to navigate with the Capital One card, with which you earn 1.5 percent cash back on every purchase; whereas, the Ink Business CashSM Credit Card offers varying percentages back based on categories and the rewards are tracked as points.
 Additionally, there is no minimum for redeeming your rewards with Capital One® QuicksilverOne® Cash Rewards Credit Card compared to the Ink Business CashSM Credit Card where you have to earn 2,000 points before you can redeem your rewards.

-Both cards come no annual fee and a 0 percent APR introductory period (12 months for the Ink Business CashSM Credit Card and nine months for the Bank of America® Business Advantage Cash Rewards Mastercard® credit card).
+Both cards come no annual fee and a 0 percent APR introductory period (12 months for the Ink Business CashSM Credit Card and nine billing cycles for the Bank of America® Business Advantage Cash Rewards Mastercard® credit card before a 12.24% - 22.24% Variable APR on purchases for the BofA card).
 That intro period alone could figure into which card is a better option for your business.
 They both also have the drawback of a 3 percent foreign transaction fee.
 That's where the similarities end.

 The Business Green Rewards Card from American Express OPEN has a hefty annual fee of $95 compared to no fee with the Ink Business CashSM Credit Card.
 Additionally, the Business Green Rewards Card from American Express OPEN is a traditional charge card where you'll need to pay off the balance in full each month, eliminating interest which saves money in the long run, but you'll have to decide whether your business is one that can operate with a card that doesn't feature the option of carrying a balance.

-Both cards use a point system for earning rewards, however, with the Business Green Rewards Card from American Express OPEN, cardholders also earn points - one point for each dollar spent on eligible purchases and double points on eligible purchases made when you book travel through the American Express Travel website.
+Both cards use a point system for earning rewards, with the Business Green Rewards Card from American Express OPEN, cardholders earning one point for each $1 spent on eligible purchases and double points on eligible purchases made when you book travel through the American Express Travel website.

 This is a good card for business owners who have substantial expenses from office supplies to internet, cable and phone services.
 The more you spend, the more you earn and those higher points can be redeemed for cash rewards or other products and services that support your business needs or bottom line.